-You will also be required to have a reference section with a minimum of five references.
-Please note that five references are the minimum number, I highly recommend you use more than five references when writing your laboratory reports to ensure that you receive the maximum number of points.
-Citations must be done according to the Journal of Agricultural and Food Chemistry.
+You will also be required to have a reference section with a minimum of three references.
+Please note that having only three references are the minimum number, I highly recommend you use more than three references when writing your laboratory reports to ensure that you receive the maximum number of points.
+Citations must be done according to the Journal of Agricultural and Food Chemistry (ACS).
 Examples are shown below.
 You are expected to cite within your text as well.
 Citations within your text are numbered in the order that they are used.
 Every time you use that reference you must cite it again.
-Any material that I provided you will not be counted as one of your five references.
+Any material that I provided you will not be counted as one of your three references.
 I want you to go out and find additional references.

-If you have any questions regarding citing your references where it is within your report or at the end do not hesitate to email me (Kthompsonwitrick@ufl.edu) or the teaching assistant.
+If you have any questions regarding citing your references where it is within your report or at the end do not hesitate to email me (Kthompsonwitrick@ufl.edu) or one of the teaching assistants.

-Journal Articles
+Iournal Articles

--Cetó, X.; Gutiérrez-Capitán, M.; Calvo, D.; del Valle, M., Beer classification by means of a potentiometric electronic tongue.
+- -Cetó, X.; Gutiérrez-Capitán, M.; Calvo, D.; del Valle, M., Beer classification by means of a potentiometric electronic tongue.
 Food Chemistry 2013, 141 (3), 2533-2540. - Brown, J.; Jones, M.; Green, D. Article title.
 J. Agric.
 Food Chem.
 1980, 28, 1-4.
 (Use issue number only if each issue begins with page 1.)